Cave Junction, OR

 117 people

-As of 2023, 4.12% of Cave Junction, OR residents (70 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 4.12% of Cave Junction, OR residents (70 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Cave Junction, OR was 6.13%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Cave Junction, OR compared to that of it's neighboring and parent geographies.